enyone/blog/_posts/2018-02-17-Lenovo-Thunderbolt-3-dock-Linux.md

 # Note for Debian 9.x users

-Default location of D-Bus and Polkit configuration files when running "sudo ninja install" is /usr/local/ and at least my Debian was unable to detect file presence there.
+Default location of D-Bus and Polkit configuration files when running `sudo ninja install` is `/usr/local/` and at least with my Debian it was unable to detect these files there.
 This can be fixed by manually moving following files
 ```bash
 sudo mv /usr/local/share/dbus-1/interfaces/org.freedesktop.bolt.xml /usr/share/dbus-1/interfaces/
 sudo mv /usr/local/share/dbus-1/system-services/org.freedesktop.bolt.service /usr/share/dbus-1/system-services/